ZengineHQ/zn-frontend-config/README.md

 **Important**
 - This secondary template must be called `wgn-config-form` (_unless you are using tabs - see below_)
-- Notice that in the second template for your config fields, your `ng-model` will always point to the `editingConfig` object
+- Notice that in the second template for your config fields, your `ng-model` will always point to the `editing.config` object
 - Don't add a new controller to this template, you should use your settings controller as the scope is shared

 ### Boom!